Whitney S. Griggs, MD, PhD

 Academic Interests

 I am interested in combining my interests in system neuroscience and neurosurgery to improve existing and develop new brain-machine interfaces.
 Through my PhD at Caltech, I am pursuing this by designing a real-time ultrasound-based brain-machine interface (in collaboration with many others).
-I returned to medical school in July 2023 and hope to continue this line of research during and after neurosurgery residency.
+I started neurosurgery residency in June 2025 and, while I know I will be very busy training to be a neurosurgeon, I am committed to remaining involved in BCI research, at University of Chicago but also more broadly.

 in the news